delta-io/delta-sharing/PROTOCOL.md

 ### Read Change Data Feed from a Table
 This is the API for clients to read change data feed from a table.

-You can provide either version or timestamp for the start and end of change data feed.
-The start and end versions and timestamps are inclusive in the queries.
-To read the changes from a particular start version to the latest version of the table, specify only the starting version or timestamp.
-Either startingVersion or startingTimestamp must be provided.
-For either starting or ending parameter, only one parameter (version or timestamp) is supported.
+The API supports a start parameter and and an end parameter.
+The start/end parameter can either be a version or a timestamp.
+The start parameter must be provided.
+If the end parameter is not provided, the API will use the latest table version for it.
+The parameter range is inclusive in the query.

-You specify a version as an long and a timestamps as a string in the format "yyyy-mm-dd hh:mm:ss[.fffffffff]".
+You specify a version as a long and a timestamps as a string in the format "yyyy-mm-dd hh:mm:ss[.fffffffff]".

+More related info can be found in [Delta Change Data Feed](https://docs.databricks.com/delta/delta-change-data-feed.html).

 HTTP Request | Value